 A C282Y/H63D compound heterozygote is a person who has inherited one mutated C282Y gene from one parent and a second mutated H63D gene from the other parent.
 Most compound heterozygotes have normal iron levels though some can develop mild to moderate iron overload.

 A C282Y heterozygote is a person who has inherited one mutated C282Y gene from one parent but a second normal HFE gene from the other parent.
 Children born of two C282Y heterozygotes have a 25% chance of being a C282Y homozygote and, therefore, will be at risk of developing hemochromatosis.
 A C282Y heterozygote does not develop iron overload.

-Some individuals could go decades without even knowing you have this problem if they never tested iron, making it all the more dangerous.
-It could lead to liver cirrhosis and an increased risk of developing cancer in your liver.
+Yes, Some individuals could go decades without even knowing they have this problem if they never tested iron, making it all the more dangerous.
+It could lead to liver cirrhosis and an increased risk of developing cancer in your liver, say experts.

-Testing which reveals it are high levels of percent saturation, serum iron and ferritin–all together.
 For a more definitive diagnosis, a doctor may order a biopsy of your liver i.e. the removal of tissue which will be tested.
 But simply doing genetic testing can reveal it.

 Your doctor will recommend simply giving blood, called phlebotomy, and can occur every few months to keep your iron levels under control.
 Patients are often told to avoid Vitamin C, since it increases iron absorption.

 ***This is also why it’s recommended on the iron page to never go longer than 4 weeks without retesting your iron levels…just in case you have this disorder and you send your iron levels too high!